 Copyrighting Recipes : Ohio Restaurant Not Protected

-A federal court ruled that an Ohio restaurant owner’s recipes were not protectable under copyright laws.
-The court issued its ruling earlier this year on a motion for summary judgment, and the plaintiff has since filed her notice of appeal.
+A federal court ruled that an Ohio restaurant owner’s recipes were not protected under copyright laws.
+The court issued its ruling on a motion for summary judgment, and the plaintiff has since filed her notice of appeal.

 Rosemarie Carroll, plaintiff and owner of Cleveland restaurant, Tomaydo-Tomahhdo, sued her former business partner, Larry Moore, for alleged copyright infringement of her recipe book.
 When the pair was working together, Moore developed, or was the inspiration behind the recipes.
 Carroll eventually bought-out Moore’s interest, and Moore went on to open another restaurant and catering business without Carroll.